alexdriaguine/unholy-hits/README.md

 - [ ] delete, if we want to reset the bot for a channel, delete shit
 - [ ] /add command, that takes Artist - Song, searches, presents findings (interactive component), and adds to playlist
 - [x] DO NOT ADD DUPLICATES
+- [ ] use Signing Secret for each request!
+- [ ] clean up types (extract inline, generate types for requests, generate return types for spotify etc etc..)

 ## TODO, future
 - [ ] interactive component upon /setup command. should, after connecting spotify, ask if create playlist, or select one from dropdown.